+62 878 2323 0585

 Chat with us

 01 JUL 2022

-The college application process is much more than just filling out an application.
+The university application process is much more than just filling out an application.
 It involves planning, preparing, and investing time in academics, activities, and relationships.
-Each piece of the application is an opportunity for you to tell colleges why you're the perfect addition to their college community.
+Each piece of the application is an opportunity for you to tell universities why you're the perfect addition to their community.

-Since you only have a short time to complete your actual college applications, having all the pieces ready will give you more time to refine each section and make the application as strong as possible.
-If you're curious about the college application process or ready to get started, this blog will walk you through the college application timeline, when you should start researching colleges, taking standardized tests, writing your essays, and completing your application.
+Since you only have a short time to complete your actual university applications, having all the pieces ready will give you more time to refine each section and make the application as strong as possible.
+If you're curious about the application process or ready to get started, this blog will walk you through the university application timeline, when you should start researching universities, taking standardized tests, writing your essays, and completing your application.

 If you choose to submit your application for the early decision round, you typically submit it between November 1-15.

 You'll get notified of your acceptance or rejection around mid-to-late December.
 If you submit your application for the regular decision round, it will be due around January 1 of your senior year.

 While most schools follow a similar application deadline, they aren't always the same.
 Check each school's deadline before submitting your application.